 DOTD Road Transfer Program – Parish roads (Choctaw & Dummyline) are now in the DOTD Maintenance program.
 Choctaw Rd.
 (Hwy.
 10 north to Hwy.
 436) will be designated as LA.
 3111 and Dummyline Road (John Jones Rd. to Hwy.
 1072) will be designated as LA.
 3171.
 The Project Number is H.011755 and will be bid on August 12, 2015.

-Poole’s Bluff Recreational Trails Program – In preparation for the construction of the Pearl River Nature Park Fishing Pier; the sub-structure materials (wood pilings, caps, stringers & decking) are ordered and scheduled for delivery by January 23,2014.
+Poole’s Bluff Recreational Trails Program – In preparation for the construction of the Pearl River Nature Park Fishing Pier; the sub-structure materials (wood pilings, caps, stringers & decking) are ordered and scheduled for delivery tomorrow January 27,2014.